 PCBONLINE knows exactly how to design the right PCB layout using CAD software.
 Our qualified team of circuit designers takes every minute detail into consideration when designing and manufacturing a PCB.
 Since each type of power supply requires a custom-made printed circuit board, our technicians study the working of the power supply before starting the routing and circuit design, so that we deliver the best power supply PCBs to you.

 Power supply PCBs made and assembled by PCBONLINE are the best PCBs that can meet your needs.
 Some reasons why you choose PCBONLILNE are:

 - PCBONLINE has its own PCB factories and facility to produce power supply PCBs.

 - 100+ in-house R & D engineers and 500+ well-trained technicians are experienced in manufacturing and assembling power supply PCBs.

 - Apart from power supply PCB manufacturing and assembly, we also provide electronic components including power supply modules.

-- We can make not only heavy copper PCBs that are used for high-voltage power supply, but also PCBs that can be used for 5V, 12V, and 36V power supply.
+- We can make not only heavy copper PCBs that are used for high-voltage power supplies, but also PCBs that can be used for 5V, 12V, and 36V power supplies.